riceissa/issarice.com/wiki/vim.md

 I used to do ` gg"+yG`` `, when the ex-mode `:%y +` is much simpler.

+# Syntax files

+Vim syntax files seem to have the problem of either coloring things incorrectly (often happens with complicated or nested structures in Markdown or LaTeX), or, even when syntactically correct, overzealously.
+There isn't much point in coloring *most* things on the screen because that just makes it difficult to distinguish parts.

+In markup languages, the two most important parts of syntax coloring are the
+following:

+- Disabling spell-checking in regions where it doesn't make sense (URLs, reference variables, etc.)
+- Distinguishing "hidden" parts from the visible parts.
+Example: when editing MediaWiki files, the parts inside `<ref>` tags should be colored differently so that one can read a sentence without constantly having to track where the references end.

 # Other problems

 Despite using Vim for almost everything, I still have some problems with